 What tools do you need for account-based selling?

-An effective ABS tech stack includes: CRM (Salesforce, HubSpot) as the account and pipeline management foundation, account intelligence for automated research and signal monitoring, sales engagement platform for multi-channel outreach orchestration, and LinkedIn Sales Navigator for stakeholder research and social engagement.
-The account intelligence layer is the most critical addition for teams moving from traditional prospecting to ABS — platforms like Salesmotion aggregate signals, stakeholder data, and strategic context into per-account briefs that make personalized engagement possible at scale.
+An effective ABS tech stack includes a CRM (Salesforce, HubSpot) as the account and pipeline management foundation, account intelligence for automated research and signal monitoring, a sales engagement platform for multi-channel outreach orchestration, and LinkedIn Sales Navigator for stakeholder research.
+The account intelligence layer is the most critical addition for teams moving from traditional prospecting to ABS.
+See our ranked guide to the best account-based selling tools for a full comparison.